jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 of CISOs agree that
 there are excessive
 expectations on the
-CISOCSO.
+CISO/CSO.
 61%
-CISOs have always had a stressful job, but the additional pressureslike board expectations to deliver risk reduction faster and challenges in influencing middle management on delivering it, budget challenges and shortages of skilled talentare creating an untenable situation for many.
-Thats why more CISOs are changing roles or leaving the cybersecurity field altogether.
-Finding a better balance may sound impossible, given the 247 nature of the role, but its absolutely necessary for maintaining resilience in the face of burnout.
+CISOs have always had a stressful job, but the additional pressures—like board expectations to deliver risk reduction faster and challenges in influencing middle management on delivering it, budget challenges and shortages of skilled talent—are creating an untenable situation for many.
+That’s why more CISOs are changing roles or leaving the cybersecurity field altogether.
+Finding a better balance may sound impossible, given the 24/7 nature of the role, but it’s absolutely necessary for maintaining resilience in the face of burnout.
+“
+”
 Celeste Lowe, Group Director,
 IT Security, Nine
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 19
 The burden of personal liability
-Another significant contributor to the pressure felt by the worlds CISOs is the ever\- present possibility of personal liability62% expressed concern about the subject.
+Another significant contributor to the pressure felt by the world’s CISOs is the ever\- present possibility of personal liability––62% expressed concern about the subject.
 Just 15% said it was not a worry in their current role.
 The increased responsibility of the CISO has brought increased scrutiny from regulators.
-The failure of Ubers former CISO to report a data breach resulted in a felony conviction.
+The failure of Uber’s former CISO to report a data breach resulted in a felony conviction.
 CISOs are well aware of what this verdict and others like it could mean for them, and they are seeking reassurance.
 Most CISOs (61%) say they would not join an organization that does not offer